soar-telescope/goodman_pipeline/README.md

 - The wavelength solution RMS Error is too high (larger than 3): The lamp was mislabeled.
 For instance it says HgArNe when is HgAr.

-# Acknowledge
+# Acknowledgements

-## Contributors:
-  [David Sanmartim](https://github.com/dsanmartim) developed the first version of the ccd reduction part before he moved to a new position.
-That first version was included in the pipeline as a package and has evolved along all the code.

-  [Tina Armond](https://github.com/tarmond) Helped with the identification of comparison lamps for the *reference lamps library*.
+We acknowledge the important contribution of  [David Sanmartim](https://github.com/dsanmartim), who developed the initial incarnation of the redccd module.
+We thank [Tina Armond](https://github.com/tarmond) for her invaluable help in adding calibrated comparison lamps to the library of reference comparison lamps for wavelngth solution.

+Our work would not be possible without the friendly work atmosphere at CTIO headquarters in La Serena, were we can interact with our SOAR and CTIO colleagues in lively and useful discussions that have been important in making the Goodman pipeline possible.
+We also acknowledge fruitful discussions and suggestions from our colleagues Bart Dunlop, Chris Clemens, and Erik Dennihy, at University of North Carolina at Chapel Hill.

 ## Citations:
   This pipeline makes extensive use of Astropy therefore you should cite as suggested